CyVerse-learning-materials/cyverse_quickstart_template/tutorial_template.md

 ### Platform(s)

 <!---
-Keep only the relevant entries and delete the remaining
+Keep only the relevant entries and delete/hide the remaining
 --->

 *We will use the following CyVerse platform(s):*